biodiv/cordova-anyscreen/README.md

 What you get
 ------------
 All your elements will look exactly the same across all platforms, all screens.
+All your apps will have the full resolution of the device.

 Platform support
 ----------------